pedrocesarti/internet-speedtest-docker/README.md

 ## Running container
 The only requirement to run this compose is have Docker Compose installed, if you need to install you can [click here](https://docs.docker.com/compose/install/) to check out how can you do that.
-After installed the only thing you need is export a variable and run the compose as command available below:
+After installed the only thing you need is export the variables that you like and run the compose as command available below:

 ```shell
 git clone https://github.com/pedrocesar-ti/internet-speedtest-docker.git